khajabakshi/dashapp-docker-aws_deployment/README.md

 # Step 1: Prepare the Dashboard app for containerization
 There are two differences between your local system and the docker container that can potentially cause problems in deployment:
-1. the network configuration
+1. The network configuration
-2. the file system
+2. The file system

+### The network configuration
+In the case of Python Dash, the default is to have the app run on localhost.
+However, in this case, you can only access the server from your local machine.
+The app is typically deployed locally using the following boilerplate: